Plants For Shallow Pots

 When planting in shallow pots, consider the root space and stability of the plant.
 Position the plant in the center of the pot and spread the roots evenly.
 Fill the pot with soil, gently firming it around the base of the plant to ensure stability.
 Avoid overpacking the pot, as this can restrict root growth.

-See also Florida Plants For Pots
+See also Plant Fillers For Pots

 Watering and Fertilizing, Plants for shallow pots